osghaffar/osghaffar.github.io/cogsci.md

 ---
 Research, articles & discussion.
 [Under construction]

+Studying the brain and how it functions may provide us with not only answers for artificial intelligence, but a closer look into who and what we are.

+Points of interest:

+- What are some neurobiological mechanisms of the brain that we can learn from?
+- What is intelligence?
+How can it be accurately measured, and how can we guage it in other than humans?
+- Is general/super/real artificial intelligence possible?
+What would it entail?
+Are our current stastical optimization methods not good enough?
+- What is consciousness?
+Does AI need "consciousness"?
+- What is it that makes humans so different to other creatures?
+Can it be objectively defined?
 ---
 <html>
 <h3><a href="https://osghaffar.github.io/cogsci/RL-and-Memory-Replay/" style="color:black;">Memory Replay in Biological and Deep Reinforcement Learning: A Comparison</a></h3>